Carmel Offie

-Carmel Offie (September 22, 1909 – June 18, 1972) was a U.S. State Department and later a Central Intelligence Agency (CIA) official.
+Carmel Offie (September 22, 1909 – June 18, 1972) was a U.S. State Department and later a Central Intelligence Agency (CIA) official, who served as an indispensable assistant to a series of senior officials while combining his official duties with an ability to skirt regulations for his and others' personal benefit.
+He has been described as "being as close to openly gay as was permissible in 1930s American officialdom".
 He was dismissed from the CIA in 1950 after an arrest a few years earlier brought his homosexuality to the attention of Senator Joseph McCarthy during the Lavender scare that saw a purge of the State Department personnel because of charges of homosexuality.

 Early life

-Offie was born in Sharon, Pennsylvania, one of seven children in a family of Italian immigrants from Caserta.
-His father worked as a railroad hand.
+Offie was born in Sharon, Pennsylvania, into a family of Italian immigrants from Caserta.
+He had at least ten siblings.
+His father worked as a railroad hand while his mother was illiterate.
 He worked his way through business college.
-He entered government service as a stenographer at the Interstate Commerce Commission in Washington, D.C.
+He entered government service as a stenographer at the Interstate Commerce Commission in Washington, D.C. in 1926.